Jacques Félix Emmanuel Hamelin: Exploration of the South Seas

 From 1 October 1800 to 23 June 1803, Hamelin captained the bomb ship Naturaliste, along with Captain Nicolas Baudin on Géographe, on a scientific expedition exploring the South Seas.
 This voyage was intended as a scientific exploration of New Holland and the charting of the as yet unknown southern coastline.
 There were no instructions from the French government to claim any land in the name of France.
 This expedition returned to France the largest collection of plants animals and seeds from New Holland and Timor that Europe had ever seen, including two short-legged emus from King Island who lived out their days in Josephine's garden.

 Baudin rejected ideas amongst his crewmen that they should found a settlement there, and he wrote letters back home to this effect.
 A party of Hamelin's men discovered a plate, left by Willem de Vlamingh in 1697, which had in turn replaced an earlier plate left by Dirk Hartog in 1616.
 Hamelin's men initially removed the plate but it was returned on his orders and left intact until a later visit by Louis de Freycinet in 1818.
 De Freycinet was on Hamelin's 1801 crew.
-On his return to France, Hamelin was promoted to captaine de vaisseau (captain), and oversaw the weaponry of the large fleet intended for the invasion of England.
+On his return to France, Hamelin was promoted to captaine de vaisseau (captain), and oversaw the weaponry of the fleet intended for Napoleon's planned invasion of the United Kingdom.

 Mauritius

-In July 1806, Hamelin took command of the frigate Vénus from Le Havre.
-He set sail for Isle de France (now Mauritius), seizing four ships along the way.
-In March 1809, Vénus entered Port Napoléon (formerly Port-Louis, Isle de France).
-This is the start of the Mauritius campaign of 1809–1811 between the French and the British, to maintain control of these well-located islands between the coast of Africa and India.
-On 26 April, after orders from the general captain of Mauritius to leave, he sailed off, having under his command Vénus, the frigate Manche, the brig Entreprenant, and the schooner Créole.
+In July 1806, Hamelin took command of the frigate Vénus at Le Havre.
+He set sail for Isle de France, capturing four British ships along the way.
+In March 1809, Vénus entered Port Napoléon at the start of the Mauritius campaign of 1809–1811 between France and Britain over French colonies in the Indian ocean.
+On 26 April, after orders from the governor of Ile de France to leave, he sailed off, having under his command Vénus, the frigate Manche, the brig Entreprenant, and the schooner Créole.

 He visited Foulpointe on the east coast of Madagascar.
-Besieged by local Madagascan tribesmen, he moved on the Bay of Bengal, entered Saint George's channel in the Nicobar Islands, seized several British merchant ships, sinking a number of small ships sent out by the British, and on 18 November 1809, seized the British colony of Tappanouti.
-On the return voyage to Mauritius, he captured three East India Company East Indiamen in the action of 18 November 1809.
-On his return trip, he seized several more British ships, until he encountered HMS Ceylon on 17–18 September 1810.
+Besieged by local Madagascan tribesmen, he sailed for the Bay of Bengal.
+On the way there, Vénus captured the East India Company (EIC) armed ship Orient on 26 July.
+Hamelin then turned east in search of more British shipping to attack, capturing several small merchantmen off the Nicobar Islands and destroying the EIC factory at Tappanooly on 10 October.
+On the return voyage to Mauritius, he captured three EIC East Indiamen in the action of 18 November 1809.
+On his return trip, Hamelin captured several more British ships, until he encountered HMS Ceylon on 17 September.
 Ceylon was captured, but the next day a British frigate squadron captured both Ceylon and Vénus.